 Many of us come from a place where we have seen the area of giving strongly abused and applied in a way that is not Biblical.
-Most have given tithes and offerings that either they don't know what happened to all the money, they see the money was spent on expensive and unnecessary things, or you've just been put off by the whole idea and keep from giving.
+Most have given tithes and offerings that either they don't know what happened to all the money, they see the money was spent on mega buildings & smoke machines, or you've just been put off by the whole idea and keep from giving.